debrakayh/BCS_CyberSecurity/Offense/OffensiveTemplate.md

   - List of
   - Exposed Services

-_TODO: Fill out the list below.
+Fill out the list below.
 Include severity, and CVE numbers, if possible._

 The following vulnerabilities were identified on each target:
 - Target 1